HandOfGod94/kafkatail/README.md

       --include_paths include_paths           include_paths containing dependencies of proto.
 Required for `wire_format=proto`
       --message_type type                     proto message type to use for decoding .
 Required for `wire_format=proto` --offset int                            kafka offset to start consuming from.
 Possible Values: -1=latest, -2=earliest, n=nth offset (default -1)
-      --partition int                         kafka partition to consume from --proto_file proto_file                 proto_file to be used for decoding kafka message.
+      --partition either[int, string]         kafka partition to consume from.
+Can be int(0,1,2,...) or "all" (default all) --proto_file proto_file                 proto_file to be used for decoding kafka message.
 Required for `wire_format=proto`
   -v, --version                               version for kafkatail
       --wire_format wire_format[=plaintext]   Wire format of messages in topic (default plaintext)